ellysh/video-game-bots/ClickerBots/tools.md

 1. Easy to learn syntax.
 2. Detailed online documentation and large community-based support forums.
-3. Smooth integration with Windows API functions and third-party libraries.
+3. Smooth integration with WinAPI functions and third-party libraries.
 4. Build-in source code editor.

 AutoIt is an excellent tool to start with programming.
 If you already have an experience with an another programming language like C++, C#, Python and etc you can use it for implementation examples in this chapter.
-The relevant Windows API functions that are used by AutoIt will be mentioned.
+The relevant WinAPI functions that are used by AutoIt will be mentioned.

 [AutoHotKey](http://ahkscript.org) is a second scripting programming language that able to be recommended for starting with the game bots development.
 It have most of the AutoIt features but the syntax of this language more unique.
 Some things will be simpler to implement with AutoHotKey than with AutoIt.
 But it may be slightly more difficult for learning.